ChilliCream/hotchocolate-docs/docs/stitching.md

 });
 ```

-Now lets remove the parts from the server template that we don't need.
+Now let\`s remove the parts from the server template that we don't need.

+> We will show how some strategies of how to handle authenticated services later on.

 ```csharp
 services.AddDataLoaderRegistry();